Eternity of the world: Medieval period

 In the West, the 'Latin Averroists' were a group of philosophers writing in Paris in the middle of the thirteenth century, who included Siger of Brabant, Boethius of Dacia.
 They supported Aristotle's doctrine of the eternity of the world against conservative theologians such as John Pecham and Bonaventure.
 The conservative position is that the world can be logically proved to have begun in time, of which the classic exposition is Bonaventure's argument in the second book of his commentary on Peter Lombard's sentences, where he repeats Philoponus' case against a traversal of the infinite.

 Thomas Aquinas, like Maimonides, argued against both the conservative theologians and the Averroists, claiming that neither the eternity nor the finite nature of the world could be proved by logical argument alone.
-According to Aquinas the possible eternity of the world and its creation would be contradictory if an efficient cause were precede its effect in duration or if non-existence precedes existence in duration.
+According to Aquinas the possible eternity of the world and its creation would be contradictory if an efficient cause were to precede its effect in duration or if non-existence precedes existence in duration.
 But an efficient cause, such as God, which instantaneously produces its effect would not necessarily precede its effect in duration.
 God can also be distinguished from a natural cause which produces its effect by motion, for a cause that produces motion must precede its effect.
 God could be an instantaneous and motionless creator, and could have created the world without preceding it in time.
 To Aquinas, that the world began was an article of faith.

 The position of the Averroists was condemned by Stephen Tempier in 1277.

 Giordano Bruno, famously, believed in eternity of the world (and this was one of the heretical beliefs for which he was burned at the stake).